skycoin/User-Manuals/Initializing your Skywallet.md

 ### Step 3.1: First Time Use of a Desktop Wallet

-If it is for the first time you are using the desktop wallet then you will see the following screen :
+If you are using the Desktop Wallet for the first time, you will see the following screen :

 <Screenshot of a Desktop Wallet which is used for the first time>